 About St. Jude's Anglican Parish (Tucson, Arizona)

 Founded on December 25, 1981, St. Jude's Anglican Church maintains strong roots in Anglican tradition.
-St. Jude's is a member parish in the Missionary District of the West of the United Episcopal Church in North America (UECNA).

 We are Anglicans and part of the Continuing Anglican movement.
 This movement includes a number of Anglican churches that remain outside the Anglican Communion.
 These churches embrace the traditional forms of Anglican faith and worship – “continuing” historic Anglican belief and practice and maintaining Anglicanism’s line of Apostolic Succession.